-Almost Ready-to-Fly (ARTF), also called ARF, is a remote control or guided airplane that is mostly built and pre-covered.
+Almost Ready-to-Fly (ARTF), also called ARF, is a remote controlled or guided airplane that is mostly built and pre-covered.
 This ARTF only needs less time for assembly and requires the installation of radio, power system, and servos.

 This type of plane is an amazing way to introduce yourself to basic models and techniques in building aircraft.
 Without necessarily going far in deep and serious plane construction, you can actually come up with a plane of your own by following the plan and kits or parts available upon purchase.